Answers to our Clients’ Most Frequently Asked Questions

 - Page 5

-Long-Term Executive Just Resigned, Joined Competitor, and Contacting our Clients & Employees.
+Long-Term Executive Resigned, Joined Competitor, and Stole Clients.
 What Do we Do?

 There are a number of immediate actions that should be taken but only at the direction of counsel to protect your Company’s most valuable assets, its information, employees and clients.
 However, before doing anything though, it is critically important that no one touches the employee’s electronic communications until they have been properly preserved, collected and reviewed because digital footprints are the most important evidence in these types of matters.
 Retain experienced employment counsel immediately to issue cease and desist letters to the executive and new employer that among other things will demand immediate return of all Company information and work with you to preserve all relationships and properly collect the executive’s digital footprint.

 Company's High-Revenue Salesperson is Suspected of Preparing to Leave.
-We Want to Prevent Unfair Competition, but How?
+How Do We Prevent Unfair Competition?

 Covenants not to compete are generally unenforceable in California, however, lesser restrictions, such as promises not to disclose proprietary “trade secrets” or non-public confidential information generally will be upheld, if the employer has implemented reasonable measures to protect the secrecy of the proprietary trade secrets and confidential information.